microsoft/RAG_Hack/README.md

 <img width="1599" alt="RAG AI Hack Banner (6)" src="https://github.com/user-attachments/assets/fbd0cc5a-75e7-4f7e-bc57-f23c4f0b3f23">

-🛠️ Build, innovate, and learn together!🛠️ It's time to start building AI applications using the power of RAG (Retrieval Augmented Generation). 🤖 + 📚 = 🔥
+🛠️ Build, innovate, and #Hacktogether! 🛠️
+It's time to start building AI applications using the power of RAG (Retrieval Augmented Generation). 🤖 + 📚 = 🔥

 Large language models are powerful language generators, but they don't know everything about the world.
 RAG (Retrieval Augmented Generation) combines the power of large language models with the knowledge of a search engine.
 This allows you to ask questions of your own data, and get answers that are relevant to the context of your question.

+RAGHack is your opportunity to get deep into RAG and start building RAG yourself.
 Across 25+ live streams, we'll show you how to build RAG apps on top of Azure AI in multiple languages (Python, Java, JS, C#) with multiple retrievers (AI Search, PostgreSQL, Azure SQL, Cosmos DB), with your own data sources!
-We'll cover the most popular frameworks, like LangChain and Semantic Kernel, and include the latest technology, like agents and vision models.
+You'll learn about the most popular frameworks, like LangChain and Semantic Kernel, plus the latest technology, like agents and vision models.
+The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

-The streams start on **September 3rd** and ends on **September 13th**.
+The hackathon starts on **September 3rd** and ends on **September 13th**.
 Join us!

+## Register

+Registration will open soon!
+Come back here for the link in a few days.

 ## Stream schedule